yunus-EmreX/BigEYE/README.md

 UTF-8 Data Transformation:
 BigEye can transform communication data into UTF-8 format, ensuring compatibility when exchanging data across different languages and character encodings.

+The New Update:
+BigEye Announces New Feature: WebSocket Data Integration with JavaScript Functions

+We are thrilled to introduce a powerful new capability in BigEye: the seamless integration of WebSocket data with JavaScript functions.
+This update allows developers to establish meaningful communication channels between JavaScript code and WebSocket transmissions.
+By correlating data sent to WebSocket during JavaScript function calls, developers gain deep insights into the intricate workings of server-client interactions within game architectures.

+This enhancement marks a significant step forward in empowering developers to better understand and optimize their game development processes.